Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/23/readme.md

 ```

 **Communication**
-In the near future, we may ne able to cummunicate in any language we choose.
+In the near future, we may ne able to communicate in any language we choose.
 A number of companies are working on translating machines that use the voice frequencies of the speaker.
-This makes it sound as though the user is speaking the foreigh language.
+This makes it sound as though the user is speaking the foreign language.
 We already have translating machines, but they are slow and inaccurate and they sound like robots.
 In only a year or two this new machine, which will be a headset, could come onto the market and allow us to speak every language under the sun.

+> In the near future, advanced translating headsets will allow real-time, natural-sounding speech translation in any language.

 **Entertainment**
 Full immersion virtual reality will be with us in perhaps ten to twenty years' time.
 We will be able to plant tiny microchips in the brain, allowing a person to experience games, movies, and virtual life as if they are real.
 As computers interact with the brain, we will have the sensation of touching, seeing, hearing, and smelling virtual objects in virtual worlds.
-Instead of just watching heroes in movies, signals to the brain will let us feel what our heroes feel, see what ther see.
-Furtunately, if things get too terrifying, we will be able to switch it off with the push of a button!
+Instead of just watching heroes in movies, signals to the brain will let us feel what our heroes feel, see what they see.
+Fortunately, if things get too terrifying, we will be able to switch it off with the push of a button!

+> Full immersion virtual reality with brain-connected microchips will enable people to experience movies and games as if they were real.

 **Health**
 The future of health is going to be a tale of big and small.
-Tiny nano monitors will be placed inside our bodies, and these will produce Big Datea - enormous amounts of information - that allow is to check our health and help us predict illnesses.
-Another big development probably won't be ready in the short term, but in the long term ghere is hope that 3D printers will make copies of body parts such as hearts, livers and kidneys.
+Tiny nano monitors will be placed inside our bodies, and these will produce Big Data - enormous amounts of information - that allow is to check our health and help us predict illnesses.
+Another big development probably won't be ready in the short term, but in the long term there is hope that 3D printers will make copies of body parts such as hearts, livers and kidneys.
 If it happens, this is likely to save millions of lives.
-Using 3D Priners, we can already  make copies of plastic and metal objects.
+Using 3D Printers, we can already  make copies of plastic and metal objects.
 The next step is to copy living tissue.

+> Tiny nano monitors and 3D-printed organs will revolutionize healthcare by predicting diseases and creating replacement body parts.

 **Global problems**
 In the next thirty years, climate change is going to seriously affect traditional farming.
-Floods and droughts will disrupt farming patterns that have exsted for thousands of years.
+Floods and droughts will disrupt farming patterns that have existed for thousands of years.
 Because of this, cities will have to start producing food, and vertical farming will become common.
 Tower blocks and skyscrapers will have gardens built into them.
 Each floor will grow different plants, fruits and vegetables, and the water will be recycled.
-Instead of stretching out fgor miles across the landscape, farmland will now rise hundreds of meters into the air.
+Instead of stretching out for miles across the landscape, farmland will now rise hundreds of meters into the air.

+> Climate change will force cities to adopt vertical farming, where skyscrapers will grow food using recycled water.

 ---